Sukhoi Su-57: Potential operators

 Sukhoi states that the main export advantage of the PAK FA is its lower cost than current US fifth generation jet fighters.
 Russia was reported to be offering the PAK FA for South Korea's next generation jet fighter.
-South Korea's defence procurement agency stated that the Sukhoi PAK FA was a candidate for the Republic of Korea Air Force's next-generation fighter (F-X Phase 3) aircraft; however, Sukhoi did not submit a bid by the January 2012 deadline.
+South Korea's Defense Acquisition Program Administration (DAPA) stated that the Sukhoi PAK FA was a candidate for the Republic of Korea Air Force's next-generation fighter (F-X Phase 3) aircraft; however, Sukhoi did not submit a bid by the January 2012 deadline.
 In 2013, Russia offered Brazil participation and joint production in a next-generation fighter based on the Su-57.
 Instead of Russian Su-57 and French Rafale, Brazil signed an agreement with the Swedish Saab Group to locally produce 36 Gripen E fighters for the Brazilian Air Force.

 In May 2019, as Turkish participation in the F-35 program was in doubt due to Turkey's procurement of the S-400 missile system, CEO of Rostec Sergey Chemezov said that Russia was ready to cooperate with Turkey on the export and local production of the Su-57.
 On 14 September 2019, an Su-57 took part in the 2019 Technofest festival held in Istanbul.
 However, on 7 February 2020, President Erdogan announced that the replacement of the F-35 will not be Russian Su-57, but instead will be the Turkish domestic fifth-generation aircraft TF-X fighter.

 On 27 December 2019, Algeria signed a contract for 14 aircraft as part of large military deal that also includes the purchase of Su-34 and Su-35 fighters.
 This decision was reportedly taken in summer 2019, when Algerian delegation personally inspected the Su-57 at the MAKS-2019 air show.
-Once Sukhoi fulfill domestic delivery commitment, Algeria set to receive the first Su-57E in 2028.
+Algeria confirmed the acquisition and set to receive the first Su-57E in 2025.
+Reports suggest that they could arrive to Algeria by the end of 2026.
+On 18 November 2025, the CEO of Russia's United Aircraft Corporation claimed that the first two Su-57s have been delivered to a foreign customer and entered combat duty, without specifying the customer.
+According to estimates, the customer is likely Algeria.